marsdrums/test-tutorial/visual-quality/index.md

 The object {jit.gl.pbr} (Physics-Based Render) uses BRDF functions to reproduce different materials' appearance under various lighting conditions.
 If {jit.gl.pbr} is already accounting for generating plausible surface-light interactions, why doesn't our 3D scene look correct?

 When a surface is illuminated, part of the light is reflected into the environment.
-The BRDF of the material describes how such reflections behave, but the amount of light emitted back into the scene should contribute to the illumination of other surfaces. {jit.gl.pbr} applies the correct light-surface response only for the light coming directly from the light source (***direct illumination***) but doesn't account for the amount of light coming from other obects' reflections (***indirect illumination***).
+The BRDF of the material describes how such reflections behave, but the amount of light emitted back into the scene should contribute to the illumination of other surfaces. {jit.gl.pbr} applies the correct light-surface response only for the light coming directly from the light source (***direct illumination***) but doesn't account for the amount of light coming from other objects' reflections (***indirect illumination***).

 ![](./images/visual-quality_021.png)